When do I start planning?

 Do grades and/or credits transfer back to IUP?

 Grades do not transfer, except if in a Pennsylvania State System visiting student exchange; however, credits will transfer to IUP upon completion of your courses.
 Students must get the equivalent of a C- or better for credits to transfer.
-Bill Sands and Lori Roles of the IUP Office of Transfer Services are trained in translating transcripts from foreign institutions.
+The IUP Office of Transfer Services is trained in translating transcripts from foreign institutions.
 The Office of Transfer Services is located in Sutton Hall G-26.

 Note: IUP students who have arranged their program independently and have not filled out this application will need to do the following to be able to transfer the credits earned abroad to IUP: